xmartlabs/android-snapshot-publisher/README.md

   </a>
 </p>

-Android Snapshot Publisher is a Gradle plugin to **prepare and distribute Android Snapshot versions** to multiple distribution sources in a common way.
+Android Snapshot Publisher is a Gradle plugin to **prepare and distribute Android Snapshot versions** to multiple distribution sources in a simple and common way.

 The main features of the preparation process are:
 - Update the Android Version Name to keep track of the distributed versions.